A Biography of G. William Domhoff

 He has published numerous articles on dreams in academic journals, some as a co-author with Calvin Hall and others with Adam Schneider.

-In 1985, Bill wrote a book called The Mystique of Dreams, which debunks the widespread belief that the Senoi people of highland Malaysia practice dream control and have extraordinary mental health.
-It shows through anthropological evidence that "Senoi dream theory" -- as Americans know it through best-selling pop psych dream books -- is really American "we-can-do-and-control-anything" ideology.
-The dream control myth was projected onto the Senoi by an American adventurer who happened on them accidently, didn't know the language, and spent only a few weeks with them.
-(An updated version of Mystique is available in this Web site.)
+In 1985, Bill wrote The Mystique of Dreams, which debunks the widespread belief that the Semai and Temiar people of highland Malaysia practice dream control and have extraordinary mental health.
+It shows through anthropological evidence that "Senoi Dream Theory" — as Americans know it through best-selling pop psych dream books — is really American "we-can-do-and-control-anything" ideology.
+The dream-control myth was projected onto the Semai and Temiar by Kilton Stewart, an American adventurer who happened on them accidently, didn't know the language, and spent only a few weeks with them.
+An updated critique of Senoi Dream Theory is available in this Web site, as is a frank and blunt article from 1991 that explains the larger purpose of the book and adds new findings on the vagabond from Utah who created "Senoi Dream Theory" out of whole cloth.

 For a list of all of Bill's published works about dreams, click here.